 You must adopt the following practices.
 Otherwise, you are simply asking for it.

 These are the bare minimum things you need to do to protect your privacy online.

 If you take even just these basic steps you will be ahead of a vast majority of Internet users.

-The fast-spreading WannaCry ransomware and countless other malware campaigns take advantage of this every day.
+Fast-spreading ransomware like WannaCry and countless other malware campaigns take advantage of this every day.

 It is vital that you apply updates (sometimes called patches) to your operating system as soon as possible.
 The best way to do this is to enable auto-updates.